-- 1. Remove all welding and generator power loads and let the engine cool by running it for several minutes. - 2.
-Stop the engine by placing the "ON/OFF" switch in the "OFF"(O) position. - Close the fuel shutoff valve.
+- Remove all welding and generator power loads and let the engine cool by running it for several minutes. - Stop the engine by placing the "ON/OFF" switch in the "OFF" (O) position. - Close the fuel shutoff valve.

 Close the fuel valve when the machine is transported to prevent fuel leakage from the carburetor.
-Drain the tank before transporting the machine in a vehicle.